italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 {: #google-sheet}
 # Complete list of optical modules Attributes From Google Sheet

 This draft was initiated to evaluate the completeness of existing IETF models related to optical modules by incorporating data models and insights from other industry forums and standards bodies, including ITU-T, OpenConfig, OIF, and ONF TAPI.
+In particular, the following documents are examined:

+* IETF YANG  data model to manage configurable DWDM optical interfaces {{?I-D.ietf-ccamp-optical-impairment-topology-yang}}
+* IETF YANG Data Model for Optical Impairment-aware Topology {{?I-D.ietf-ccamp-rfc9093-bis}}
+* IETF Common YANG Data Types for Layer 0 Networks {{?I-D.ietf-ccamp-dwdm-if-param-yang}}
+* Implementation Agreement 400ZR {{OIF-400ZR}}
+* OpenConfig system component inventory{{OC-platform}}
+* OpenConfig terminal device {{OC-device}}
+* ITU-T Multichannel DWDM applications {{G.698.1}}
+* ITU-T Amplified multichannel dense wavelength division multiplexing {{G.698.2}}
+* ITU-T Optical interfaces for coarse wavelength division multiplexing {{G.695}}
+* ITU-T Optical transport network physical layer interfaces {{G.959.1}}
+* Linux Foundation Transport API project {{TAPI-2.5.0}}

 The primary objective is to assess the properties and structures within these models that are relevant to coherent optical modules and to identify any missing elements or gaps.
 The ultimate aim of this effort is to ensure that the IETF's work is strategically aligned and optimally positioned in relation to broader industry activities and standards.

 To support this ongoing analysis, relevant properties and structures from both IETF models and external organizations or standards bodies are being collected in Google Sheet.
 In {{gap-analysis}}, these properties will serve as the foundation for conducting a comprehensive gap analysis.